ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 nitpick review.

-This is done by opening an issue in the nodejs/ambassadors repository on which access is limited to members of the Node.js organization.
+This is done by opening an issue in the nodejs/ambassadors repository, which limits access to members of the Node.js organization.
 The issue may include the link to existing published content or a draft of the content itself.